 3 men rescued from Pacific island after writing SOS in sand

-The men were found about 190 kilometers (118 miles) from where they had set out.
-"I am proud of the response and professionalism of all on board as we fulfill our obligation to contribute to the safety of life at sea wherever we are in the world," said the Canberra's commanding officer, Capt.
-Terry Morrison, in a statement.
+The men were found about 190 kilometres (118 miles) from where they had set out.
+"I am proud of the response and professionalism of all on board as we fulfill our obligation to contribute to the safety of life at sea wherever we are in the world," said the Canberra's commanding officer, Captain Terry Morrison, in a statement.

 - READ MORE ON: